 At DG Law we work together as a team, regardless of our political views, but we all do have our own individual opinions in relation to the economy, political and social issues dominating the news.
 Although keeping neutral when writing a blog, it is near impossible to write without disclosing an inclination in relation to the EU referendum.
 We’ll all be affected one way or another.
-How do you think your life and business will be affected with the outcome of next week’s EU referendum?
+How will your life and business be affected with the outcome of next week’s EU referendum?

 They’re calling it Brexit and with it, there’s an overall disquiet resulting from the uncertainty of the referendum – it really is hard to predict which way it’s going to go.
-What we do know is that, amidst fears of an exit from the EEC after the referendum next week, there’s been a dramatic rise in home office applications for British citizenship, and immigration solicitors say that applications have soared in the last few months.
+What we do know is that, amidst fears of an exit from the EEC after the referendum next week, there’s been a dramatic rise in home office applications for residence permits, British citizenship, and immigration solicitors say that applications have soared in the last few months.

 The question really is: how well equipped are voters when deciding whether we should stay or leave?
 In order to shrewdly vote on the referendum, one really should be adequately equipped with knowledge in social, political and most importantly, economical issues, don’t you agree?
 But that’s not what’s going to happen.
 In reality, voters are very often swayed by a combination of emotions and a variety of factors affecting them individually.
 But most of all, we are swayed by loud, persuasive propaganda, whether we’d care to admit it or not.

 DG Law were fantastic throughout our purchase process.
 We had a short, fixed, timeline to